Anmsh27/Calculator-repo/README.md

 or it will automatically be installed by running main.py the first time

+If that doesnt work, then here is a tutorial on [how to install pip](https://www.geeksforgeeks.org/how-to-install-pip-on-windows/)

+You probably wont need this because pip comes preinstalled with python

 To run source code, double click and if the *run with what app* dialogue box opens up, select python

+No need for python or any of the other dependencies if you are running the executable(.exe) file